bryanyanay/zapata-challenge/README.md

 # Notes

+### "Sorry :( Our server is at capacity right now"

+"Sorry :( Our server is at capacity right now and we are unable to process your query.
+Please try again in a few minutes?" is an error I've gotten from defog; I use their api to translate text to sql, and sometimes they just can't.

+I guess in that case just try again in a few minutes like they say? :(

+### Contact
 You can contact me at `bryan.yan@mail.utoronto.ca` if you have questions about the app or need the defog api key.